HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

         Payment Methods
       </h2>
       <p class="p--body">
         HabitatMap accepts credit card payments via PayPal.
-If you prefer to make payment via check or wire transfer, please email us at <a href="mailto:info@habitatmap.org">info@habitatmap.org</a> with your shipping address and the number of AirBeams you’d like to purchase.
+If you prefer to make payment via check or wire transfer, please email us at <a href="mailto:info@habitatmap.org">info@habitatmap.org</a> with your shipping address and the number of AirBeams you'd like to purchase.
 Note that we do not accept purchase orders.
       </p>
        <h2 class="heading heading--medium u--gray-text">
         Warranty